amema42/inventory-webAP/README.md

 ### Overview
 The backend is built using Node.js and Express.
 It handles API requests from the frontend and interacts with the PostgreSQL database.
+- **express**: A web framework for Node.js to handle HTTP requests.
+- **cors**: Middleware to enable Cross-Origin Resource Sharing, allowing your frontend to communicate with the backend from a different origin.
+- **pg**: PostgreSQL client for Node.js to interact with the database.

 ### File: `index.js`
 This file sets up the Express server and defines the API endpoints.